 Demand for nature-based solutions has increased exponentially in recent years as the concept has become widely accepted and encouraged by organisations from the European Commission to the UN.

-Nature-based solutions are complex, however, and most organisations do not have the capabilities in-house to design, deliver and manage them.
-Recent reports have shown that finding skilled and experienced suppliers is a major roadblock in the wider uptake of nature-based solutions.
+Nature-based solutions are complex, however, and many organisations do not have the capabilities in-house to design, deliver and manage them.
+Recent reports (UnaLab 2020) have shown that finding skilled and experienced suppliers is a major roadblock in the wider uptake of nature-based solutions.
 Nature-based enterprises can help to meet this challenge.
-They support cities, private-sector and third-sector organisations in the planning, delivery and management or stewardship of nature-based solutions in urban, peri-urban (immediately adjacent to a city or urban area) and rural contexts.
+They support cities, privatesector and third-sector organisations in the planning, delivery and management or stewardship of nature-based solutions in urban, peri-urban (immediately adjacent to a city or urban area) and rural contexts.
 This guidebook helps to clarify what a nature-based enterprise is, how to find skilled and experienced nature-based enterprises and how to stimulate and support the start-up, financing and growth of nature-based enterprises.
 Nature-based enterprises (NBEs) use nature as a core element of their product/service offering.
 Nature may be used directly by growing, harnessing, harvesting or restoring natural resources in a sustainable way and/or indirectly by contributing to the planning, delivery or stewardship of sustainable nature-based solutions.
 What is a nature-based enterprise?

 We distinguish between naturebased enterprises and naturebased organisations.
 Drawing from the EC definition of a small or medium-sized enterprise, naturebased enterprises are independent entities which are engaged in an economic activity i.e. 'the sale of products or services at a given price, on a given/direct market'.
 Nature-based organisations are similar to nature-based enterprises in that they use nature directly or indirectly as a core element of their product service offering.
 They differ from nature-based enterprises in that they may not operate independently or have a trading income as is the case with nationally owned and operated parks or nature reserves for example.
 Nature-based enterprises support the implementation of climate change and biodiversity policy while simultaneously generating spin-off benefits for local economies, communities and the wider environment.
 Nature-based enterprises are highly varied in nature.
-Some examples include:

-- To address climate-related challenges in urban environments such as urban heat islands, air pollution and floods, skilled professionals such as landscape architects and biodiversity experts help cities to design and plan the technical aspects of nature-based solutions to promote climate resilience and multifunctionality in their design and provide a range of ecosystem services.
-This ensures an optimal net gain for biodiversity, for communities and for the wider environment. - Specialised gardeners and horticultural contractors customise living walls, roofs or green infrastructure solutions to bespoke planning requirements for indoor and outdoor spaces. - Sustainable water and wastewater management enterprises use nature in the planning and delivery of cost-effective solutions such as sustainable drainage systems and phytoremediation wastewater treatment plants.
+Some examples include: Landscape architects and biodiversity experts help cities to design and plan the technical aspects of nature-based solutions to promote climate resilience and multifunctionality in their design and provide a range of ecosystem services.
+This ensures an optimal net gain for biodiversity, for communities and for the wider environment.
+Direct use of nature Sector Ecosystem creation, restoration and management Specialised gardeners and horticultural contractors customise living walls, roofs or green infrastructure solutions to bespoke planning requirements for indoor and outdoor spaces.

+water management enterprises

+use nature in the planning and

+such as sustainable drainage

+wastewater treatment plants.